naa986/smtp-mailer/smtp-mailer/readme.txt

 none

 == Changelog ==

+= 1.0.5 =
+* SMTP Mailer is now compatible with WordPress 4.9.

 = 1.0.4 =
 * Updated the mail() function by setting its minimum requirements to WordPress 4.8.